Last verified: today

 Red Flags to Watch For

-- May interact with folate metabolism — though one 30-day trial found no folate deficiency at 720 mg/day, women of childbearing age should consult a doctor before supplementing
+- High doses may interact with folate metabolism — relevant for women of childbearing age, though one 30-day trial at 720 mg/day found no folate deficiency

-- Supplements vary widely in EGCG content and purity — 1,000+ registered products exist with no standardized dosing
+- Products vary widely in EGCG concentration and purity — 1,000+ registered supplement products with no standardized dosing

 Research Sources